tcosmo/timelist/README.md

 # timelist
-A tool to manage lists of chronological entries.
+A tool to manage lists of chronological entries :).